abuabdillatief/catch/readme.md

 # _Catch_
-__*catch*__ is a simple logging package that colorizes logs to help you read errors more easily and less frustrating.
+__*catch*__ is a simple logging package which helps you read errors more easily and less frustrating.

 # Install: